fbpx

 Phoebe Palmer

 Tragedy leads people toward God or away from God.
-For Phoebe Palmer (1807-1874), personal crisis became her impetus for closer union with God.
+For Phoebe Palmer (1807-1874), personal crisis became an impetus for closer union with God.
 Phoebe was raised in Methodist revivalism when conversion was regarded as a highly emotional experience.
 It never happened to...